HL7/fhir-specialty-rx/input/pages/index.md

 This implementation guide is intended be used in the United States.
 It reflects US pharmacy processes and conventions.

-The guide supports business functions related to fulfillment of specialty medication prescriptions, including:
+The guide supports business functions supporting fulfillment of specialty medication prescriptions, including:

 - Request of additional information to facilitate medication dispensing and billing.
 - Specialty enrollment for programs or services.
 - Facilitation of clinical care management, education, and training.

+The guide does not address transmission of the original prescription from the prescriber to dispensing pharmacy.

 ### Authors